Leatt Airflex Pro Review

 Protection

 The Airflex Pro pads deliver impressive protection without feeling overly bulky.
 Bigger and more protective pads have a lot of padding and a lot of mass, meant for gravity-fed endeavors with less emphasis on pedaling.
-The Airflex Pro pack a healthy amount of armor into a slimmer and sleeker package.
+The Airflex Pro packs a healthy amount of armor into a slimmer and more streamlined package.
 This is a high compliment, and we think Leatt knocked it out of the park in terms of design.

-On the inside and outside of the leg, there are vertical patches of padding.
-This is not the same sort of material as the flexible, 3D molded armor on the front and center, but more of a traditional foam.
+On both sides of the main armor, there are three patches of padding arranged vertically on the side of the knee.
+This is not the same sort of material as the flexible, molded armor on the front and center, but more of a traditional foam.
 This padding is broken up into three patches on each side of the leg that work together to cover approximately 5-6-inches.
 On the front of the pad, just above the main armor patch, there is another rectangular patch of foam padding.
 This spot on the knee is a prime location for smashing a knee on the bar should you slip a pedal.

 The overall length of the sleeve is about average.
 Even where there is no armor, riders can enjoy some sun protection and have a layer of material between the skin and any branches or thorns hanging into the trail.